UlyssesTranquilino/CineSeat/README.md

 - Searchbar in Navbar
 - Not Fixed in Mobile Yet
 - Shows results when searching
-- Nacigate to details when clicked
+- Navigate to details when clicked

+Day 21

+- Payment method
+- Fix Search Navbar in mobile
+- Fix Payment Tab next
+- Add Confirmation Next